AhmedFatir/Prometheus-Grafana/README.md

 # Prom-Graf

 ## Project Overview
-Prometheus, Grafana, AlertManager, and Exporters using Docker.
+Monitoring System Using Prometheus, Grafana, AlertManager, and Exporters With Docker.
 ## Key Features
 ### Prometheus
 Prometheus is an open-source monitoring and alerting toolkit designed for reliability and scalability.
 It collects and stores time-series data (metrics) from configured targets at specified intervals, allowing you to monitor various systems, applications, and services.
 Prometheus uses a powerful query language called PromQL to retrieve and analyze this data.